 This extremely competitive science and engineering summer program brings 70-80 of the most accomplished high school students to MIT.
 However, the great news is that you do not need to pay tuition for this program (yay!) and it combines on-campus work in scientific theory with off-campus work in science and technology research.

-Below is the summer program schedule:
+Below is this top STEM summer programs schedule:

 - Week 1: Students participate in week-long intensive STEM classes with top professors